 1. The definition of "device" in UN Regulation No. 53 should not have been deleted, because its text is not identical to the definition provided in UN Regulation No. 48.
 This proposal is intended to restore the original definition of "device" in UN Regulation No. 53.
 In order to avoid unnecessary renumbering of sub-paragraphs, the definition for "device" has been moved to the end of paragraph 2., namely to 2.19.

 2. The definitions of “bend lighting”, “H plane”, “sequential activation” and “emergency stop signal” should be deleted, because they are identical to the definitions provided in UN Regulation No. 48.
+This corrigendum provides such deletion, which was inadvertently omitted in the original proposal.